 Symptom Check item CONSULT cannot access any system.
 CONSULT DLC power supply circuit (Terminal 7) and ground circuit (Terminal 8) (For detailed circuit, refer to "MIL & Data Link Connectors Wiring Diagram" in EC section.)
 CONSULT DDL cable CONSULT cannot access individual system.
-(Other sys- CONSULT program card (Check the appropriate CONSULT program card for the system.
-Refer to GI-35.) tems can be accessed.)
+(Other systems can be accessed.)
+CONSULT program card (Check the appropriate CONSULT program card for the system.
+Refer to GI-34.)
 Power supply and ground circuit for the control unit of the system (For detailed circuit, refer to wiring diagram for each system.)
 Open or short circuit between the system and CONSULT DLC (For detailed circuit, refer to wiring diagram for each system.)